 LG uses its WebOS 3.0 system in the TV.
 It looks clean and easy to understand with a customizable strip of applications on the bottom of the screen.
 Menus are fast, responsive, and easy to navigate.

 The included remote, which can also be used as a pointer, helps moving through menus easily.

-Remote control is with basic functionality and with dedicated buttons for the popular streaming services, so they are easily accessible even for users that have not used smart TV functions before.
+The remote control covers the basic functions and also has dedicated buttons for popular streaming services, so they are easily accessible even for users that have'nt used smart TV functions before.